 The Chinese, as laborers, are very important factors in the industrial civilization of the far West.
-Nearly every town west of the engaged in some kind of service, as cooks, table-waiters, nurses, gardeners, laundrymen, railroad builders, miners, agriculturists, servants, and as assistants in manufacturing establishments.
-They began to come to the Pacific States in 1852, and though their capacity is very limited, being confined principally to the power of imitation, they learn quickly, and they are quiet, clean, and faithful, and do not go on "sprees," as some of their white neighbors do.
+Nearly every town west of the Rocky Mountains and Utah has its Chinese quarter.
+They swarm along the line of the Pacific Railroad, and are found in the old mining gulches of the mountains.
+In every village of California, Oregon, Idaho, Nevada, and up in British Columbia they are met with, engaged in some kind of service, as cooks, table-waiters, nurses, gardeners, laundrymen, railroad builders, miners, agriculturists, servants, and as assistants in manufacturing establishments.
+They began to come to the Pacific States in 1852, and though their capacity for learning is very limited, being confined principally to the power of imitation, they learn quickly, and they are quiet, clean, and faithful, and do not go on "sprees," as some of their white neighbors do.
 On account of their genius for imitation they make good cooks, and they are very successful in cultivating a small vegetable garden.
-The Pacific Railroad would have been delayed some years, and cost much more money, if it had not been for the material advantage gained by Chinese labor.
+The Pacific Railroad would have been delayed some years, and cost much more money, if it had not been for Chinese labor.